Publications

 Book chapters

 - Craps, Stef.
 "Beyond Eurocentrism: Trauma Theory in the Global Age."
-The Future of Trauma Theory: Contemporary Literary Criticism.
+The Future of Trauma Theory: Contemporary Literary and Cultural Criticism.
 Ed.
 Gert Buelens, Sam Durrant, and Robert Eaglestone.
-London: Routledge, 2012.
-10,500 words. [forthcoming]
+Abingdon: Routledge, 2014.
+45-61.

 - Craps, Stef.
 “Jewish/Postcolonial Diasporas in the Work of Caryl Phillips.”
 Metaphor and Diaspora in Contemporary Writing.
 Ed.
 Jonathan P. A. Sell.
-Basingstoke: Palgrave Macmillan, 2011.
-7,500 words. [forthcoming]
+Houndmills: Palgrave Macmillan, 2012.
+135-50.

 - Craps, Stef.
 "Linking Legacies of Loss: Traumatic Histories and Cross-Cultural Empathy in Caryl Phillips's Higher Ground and The Nature of Blood."
 Caryl Phillips: Writing in the Key of Life.
 Ed.
 Bénédicte Ledent and Daria Tunca.
 Cross/Cultures.
-Amsterdam: Rodopi, 2011.
-7,500 words. [forthcoming]
+Amsterdam: Rodopi, 2012.
+155-73.

 - Craps, Stef.
 “Virginia Woolf: ‘Kew Gardens’ and ‘The Legacy.’”
 A Companion to the British and Irish Short Story.
 Ed.
 Cheryl Alexander Malcolm and David Malcolm.
 Chichester: Wiley-Blackwell, 2008.
 193-201.